 The use of unmanned aerial vehicles (drones) is increasing for both leisure and commercial purposes.
 Unmanned aerial vehicles should not be used at, or on any sites, unless prior approval has been given by the site owner or operator for a legitimate purpose and only after an appropriate risk assessment has been completed.

 Medical gases can be particularly attractive to thieves, for their use as ‘recreational drugs’ as well as the financial value to be gained from the sale of the contents and the value of the scrap metal.
+All facilities where medical gases are stored or in use must have appropriate security in place, BCGA TIS 50 provides advice.
 The National Health Service (NHS) produce a guidance document, Guidance on the security and storage of medical gas cylinders.

 Personnel security measures help organisations manage the risk of staff or contractors exploiting their legitimate access to their premises, information and staff for unauthorised purposes.